List of Geneva Golden Tornadoes head football coaches: Archibald Leech

 Dr. Archibald W. Leech played football, basketball, and baseball at Geneva College.
 He was known for his athletic skills and was named "one of the most noted athletes ever graduated" from the school.
 The school suffered one of its largest defeats to Penn State by a score of 73 to 0.
 This game was also Penn State's ninth largest all-time margin of victory and total points scored.

 Leech only coached football for one year at Geneva, but stayed on as a full professor at the college.
-Leech gained prominence as an educator and businessman in the area of Cambria County, Pennsylvania where he also served as postmaster.
+Leech gained prominence as an educator and businessman in the area of Cambria County, Pennsylvania, where he also served as postmaster.

 Graydon Long

 Graydon Long (March 11, 1889-September 1966) was a professional football officials in the early days of the sport, officiating games of teams that would later make up the National Football League.

-Sports history

-Playing history

-Long played high school football at West high School in Rochester, New York as a member of the class of 1908.
+Long played high school football at West high School in Rochester, New York, as a member of the class of 1908.
 The 1906 team concluded an undefeated season and the 1907 team produced solid results as well.